Skip to content

 Lists project related environment variables:

 • All environment variable names and string values added to your environment from within Ceedling and through the :environment section of your configuration.
 This is especially helpful in verifying the evaluation of any string replacement expressions in your :environment config entries.
+(Requires the --ruby-replacement flag if any inline Ruby string expansion is present — see linked section for details.)

 • All existing Ceedling-related environment variables set before you ran Ceedling from the command line.

 Extracts an example project from within Ceedling to your local filesystem.
 The available examples are listed with ceedling examples.
-Various option flags control whether the example contains vendored Ceedling and/or a documentation bundle.

 Lists the available examples within Ceedling.
 To extract an example, use ceedling example.